 Be careful though.

-Don’t republish your infographic on too many low-quality websites.
+Don’t republish your infographic on too many low-quality websites as this can have a negative effect on your media marketing strategy.

 Adam Connell from Blogging Wizard took an interesting approach.
 He saw that an expert roundup post was doing well on his blog.